kok3shidoll/ra1npoc/README.md

 checkra1n dump and poc for iOS

 ## note
-This poc uses the payload dumped from checkra1n 0.12.2 beta.
+This poc uses the payload dumped from checkra1n *0.12.2 beta*. (too old)
 This tool is for testing purposes.
 Do not use it on a normal device.